ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Experiments and results analysis

 The selected learning-based approaches include both end-to-end solution construction methods and local improvement techniques that match the decomposition heuristics used in this study.
 They either provided open-source code and pre-trained checkpoints or reported results on TSPLIB instances (e.g., SO).
 The selected EoH produced applicable results on large-scale instances, whereas other LLM-based approaches, such as \citet{yang_large_2023, elhenawy_visual_2024}, failed to generate valid solutions even on small-scale cases and were therefore not included as baselines in this study.

 We align the runtime across baselines to ensure fair comparison.
 In addition to using the default parameter values of LKH-3, we introduce LKH-3 (more \texttt{RUNS}), where the \texttt{RUNS} value is increased to match LKH-3's runtime with that of \ViTSP{} on each instance.
 Similarly, Concorde, DeepACO, UDC, and EoH are run with the same or slightly longer time limit as \ViTSP{}.
 For FI, runtime is deterministic with respect to instance size.
 End-to-end methods (AM, DIFUSCO, and INViT) also have deterministic runtimes, as they perform only a single feedforward inference.
+When running synthetic TSP-10K, we set the timelimit as 600 s to compare baselines' performances.

 \textbf{Hardware.} We used an AMD EPYC 7443 24-Core CPU and an Nvidia L40 GPU with 48GB memory to implement our work and baseline algorithms.
 In \ViTSP{}, the VLMs were accessed on demand online.
 Their usage did not rely on local GPU resources but was confined by the I/O rate.